June 10, 2017

 Elgin FFA Assists with Implementing Community Gardens Across The District

 The FFA program here in the Elgin School District is one that has excelled in multiple fields.
 This small town FFA was able to achieve the honor of being a program in the top ten ranking throughout the country.
 The Elgin FFA is making huge strives to make the student body, and the community better.
 A new project that the FFA has formed, with the aid of the Marion County Public Health Department, is establishing Community Gardens.
 The Elgin School District possesses five garden sites.
-They are located in the wing of the Elementary School, the SPEEC, and in the villages of LaRue, Green Camp, and New Bloomington.
-There are five gardens in each village, three in the Elementary Wing, and two located at the SPEEC.
+They are located in the wing of the Elementary School, the SPEEC, and in the villages of Green Camp, and New Bloomington.
+There are five gardens in each village, and three in the Elementary Wing.

 One may ask why the Community Gardens are a project that is seen as important to the FFA.
 The FFA sees this program as a way to build strong connections with community members.
 It is also seen as a way to encourage interest in the field of agriculture.
 They may not be planting an entire field of corn, or taking care of livestock but this is still a form of agriculture.
 The FFA hopes to instill a sense of pride in the adoptive owners of the gardens.
 They are a part of the process of producing food for their families.